unmeshjoshi/dataintegration/README.md

     * Downloads http://packages.confluent.io/archive/2.0/confluent-2.0.1-2.11.7.zip and unzips it in /opt/confluent-2.0.1
 6. This completes the basic setup required to execute and test bottledwater.
 7. After initial setup, run 'vagrant reload' to restart the vm.
 (This is needed as postgres is not picking the libraries in /usr/local/lib'
+# Setting up ecommerce test schema and seed data.
+8. This setup has Postgres version of http://www.mysqltutorial.org/mysql-sample-database.aspx.
+9. cd /vagrant/ecommerce
+10. Run command './gradlew flywayMigrate -i --stacktrace' This will create ecommerce schema and insert seed data to be used by connectors.

-8. Open 6 tabs on terminal.
+9. Open 6 tabs on terminal.
 These are needed to run following
     - kafka worker1 and worker2
     - postgres
     - bottledwater